Khwab Ki Duniya: Production

 The film had elaborate special effects with the invisible man being the main draw.
 Babubhai Mistry trained as a special effects director with Vijay Bhatt when they worked together and was acclaimed as a "trick scene photographer" for his work in Khwab Ki Duniya and for his work in Hatim Tai (1956) for Homi Wadia's Basant Pictures.
 The use of the black thread (Kaala Dhaaga) for the special effects scenes in Khwab Ki Duniya earned him the moniker of "Kaala Dhaaga".

 Soundtrack

 The lyrics of the film were written by Pandit Anuj with music composed by Lallubhai Nayak.
-The singers were Rajkumari, Ranjit Rai, Shirin, Ismail Azad and Lallubhai Nayak.
+The singers were Rajkumari, Ranjit Rai, Shirin Mohammad Ali, Ismail Azad and Lallubhai Nayak.